Michigan Justice Fund grants more than $2M to organizations dedicated to justice reform

 The Charles and Lynn Schusterman Family Philanthropies is a global organization that seeks to improve lives, strengthen communities and reduce inequality.
 Their philanthropic vision is grounded in a commitment to pursue justice, repair the world and treat all people with dignity and civility.
 They invest in efforts to improve public education in the United States, strengthen the Jewish people and Israel, and address the needs of marginalized individuals and communities.Visit Website

 Alliance for Safety and Justice (ASJ) works to replace over-incarceration with new safety solutions rooted in prevention, rehabilitation, and support for crime victims and people living with past convictions.
 ASJ organizes key constituencies, builds campaigns and coalitions, and cultivates state leaders and other influential decision-makers as champions of reform.
 These efforts have helped reduce incarceration and increase access to services and supports for communities disproportionately engaged with the justice system.
-ASJ is focusing on the nation’s ten largest states to drive effective reforms that reduce incarceration and boost investments in alternatives focused on shared safety for all.
+ASJ is focusing on 10 states with the highest incarceration levels in order to drive effective reforms that reduce incarceration and boost investments in alternatives focused on shared safety for all.

 Already facing financial insecurity and other challenges associated with reentry, individuals returning home from incarceration during the COVID-19 crisis are especially vulnerable.
 Several states and localities have accelerated releases due to health concerns, yet many communities do not have the resources to support their returning citizens – a disproportionate share of whom are Black and Latino/a.
 The Center for Employment Opportunities’ (CEO) Returning Citizen Stimulus leverages CEO’s pay card system and a robust network of local reentry service providers.
 CEO organized a network of 32 local organizations to deliver a three-month stipend to 10,000 + people in 26 cities, while also connecting them to essential reentry supports.